annotation/text-fabric/docs/Api/App.md

         The context is the result of computing sensible defaults for the corpus combined with configuration settings in the app's `config.yaml`.

+        For each `key` passed to this function, the information for that key will be displayed.
+        If no keys are passed, all keys will be displayed.

         ???+ hint "reuse after change"
             If you are developing an app and change the configuration settings,